2008 Arizona Cardinals season: NFC Wild Card Playoffs: vs. (5) Atlanta Falcons

-NFC Divisional Round: at Carolina Panthers
+NFC Divisional Playoffs: at (2) Carolina Panthers

 Coming off their wild card home win over the Falcons, the Cardinals flew to Bank of America Stadium for the NFC Divisional round against the #2 Carolina Panthers, in a rematch of their Week 8 contest.
 The Panthers came in 8–0 at home and the Cardinals were 0–5 on the East Coast.

 Arizona would trail early in the first quarter as Panthers running back Jonathan Stewart scored on a nine-yard touchdown run.
 The Cardinals would respond with quarterback Kurt Warner completing a three-yard touchdown pass to rookie running back Tim Hightower, followed by running back Edgerrin James' four-yard touchdown run.
 In the second quarter, Arizona took control as kicker Neil Rackers made a 49-yard and then a 30-yard field goal, followed by Warner's 29-yard touchdown pass to wide receiver Larry Fitzgerald.

 The Cardinals would add onto their lead in the third quarter as Rackers made a 33-yard field goal.
 In the fourth quarter, Arizona would end its dominating night with Rackers nailing a 20-yard field goal.
 Carolina would end the game's scoring with quarterback Jake Delhomme's eight-yard touchdown pass to wide receiver Steve Smith (with a failed two-point conversion.)

 With this upset win, not only did the Cardinals improve their overall record to 11–7, but they also advanced to their first NFC Championship Game in franchise history.

 Arizona's defense forced Delhomme into six turnovers (five interceptions and one fumble), along with holding the Panthers' running back duo of Williams and Stewart to 74 combined rushing yards.

 Fitzgerald (8 receptions and a touchdown) would set a franchise postseason record with 166 receiving yards.
 Anquan Boldin did not play due to a hamstring injury, but Fitzgerald was able to make up the difference.

 With the win the Cardinals moved to 11–7.
-Because the Eagles won the next day, Arizona hosted the NFC Championship Game.
-The Cardinals also won their first game on the East Coast this season.